8 min read

 Kristina Mänd-Lakhiani, co-founder of Mindvalley and author of Becoming Flawesome: The Key to Living an Imperfectly Authentic Life

-Highlights: Negative self-talk can cause a ruckus in your mind.
+Summary: Negative self-talk can cause a ruckus in your mind.
 Discover why you should be kind to yourself, plus tips from Mindvalley’s co-founder Kristina Mänd-Lakhiani.

 Chances are, you’ve had moments where you were far from being gentle with yourself.
 Maybe you caught a glimpse of your reflection and thought, “Nope.”
 Or maybe you made a teeny, tiny mistake, and suddenly the constant nag in your head goes into overdrive.

-You can yell at it until you’re blue, but, let’s be honest, the nag’s going to make an appearance again whether you like it or not.
-So what can you do?
+You can yell at it until you’re blue, but, let’s be honest, the nag’s going to make an appearance again, whether you like it or not.
+So, what can you do?
 The solution is simple—be kind to yourself.

 It’s the same sentiment Kristina Mänd-Lakhiani, co-founder of Mindvalley and author of Becoming Flawesome: The Key to Living an Imperfectly Authentic Life, had.